zhaoyiluo/IMZLUO/content/posts/cpp/effective-cpp/effective-cpp.en.md

 - The reference-returning functions are excellent candidates for inlining, especially if they're called frequently.
   - They are problematic in multithreaded systems.
 Solved by manually invoking all them during the single-threaded startup portion of the program.

-## Ch.
-2: Constructors, Destructors, and Assignment Operators
+## CH2: Constructors, Destructors, and Assignment Operators

 **Item 5: Know what functions C++ silently writes and calls.**